SuvadeepMukherjee/Backend-Interview-Notes/SQL/theory.md

 1. **Increased Storage Space:** Indexes require additional storage space on disk or in memory to store the index structures, which can increase storage requirements for the database.
 2. **Overhead on Data Modification:** Indexes need to be updated whenever data in the indexed columns is inserted, updated, or deleted.
 This overhead can slow down data modification operations (INSERT, UPDATE, DELETE).

-#### Q13:If we drop a table, does it also drop related objects like constraints, indexes, columns, default, views and sorted procedures?
+#### Q13:If we drop a table, does it also drop related objects like constraints, indexes, columns,  views and sorted procedures?

 **Answer**: Yes